ConstantCommentary® Vol. VII, No. 157, January 9, 2003

 "You've got to be fuckin' kidding me!'
 Johnny the C. said.

-Kenny L. answered the door and sure enough it was his mom.
+Kenny answered the door and sure enough it was his mom.
 As she came in she said, a little too loudly I think, "Do you mind if we watch this video?
 It's the Bat Mitzvah of Kenny's niece Carla."

 "As long as it's not a bris," Johnny the C. muttered under his breath.